Trigger warning: suicide and self-harm

 But according to the British Psychological Society (BPS), I’m not ill: I have what they describe in their new report, Understanding Depression, as ‘a common human experience.’

-I’m no ‘snowflake,’ and I’m not easily triggered, but reading the report has left me with stinging eyes and pounding heart, and reaching for the lorazepam.
+I’m no ‘snowflake,’ and I’m not easily triggered, but reading the report has left me with stinging eyes and pounding heart, and a sick feeling in my stomach.
 How can a supposedly respected authority on mental illness have reduced my lifelong journey with depression as, in their words, something we experience ‘just as we experience anxiety, anger, or even love and joy?’

 I’ve known those experiences; we all have.
 I’ve felt sick with anxiety before taking exams, and full of fury when I’m hormonal and the house is a bombsite.
 I experience love every day – towards my husband, children, friends and cats – and only yesterday, felt the unbridled joy of seeing a West End show for the first time in months.